Maksim Belyh: Club career

-At the end of the 2014 season left from FC Ahal.
-In 2015 played for FC Shagadam.
+At the end of the 2014 season, Belyh left from FC Ahal.
+In 2015, he played for Şagadam FK.

-The last club of his career was FC Ahal.
+The last club of his professional career was FC Ahal.

+In 2022–2023, he played for the football team Major in the Istrinsky District Football Championship and the Istrinsky District Football Cup in Russia.

+Futsal

+He participated in the 2021/22 Istrinsky District Futsal Cup, playing for the Temp team.

+He played for the team Plamya in the 2022/23 Istrinsky District Futsal Premier League.

+He played 13 matches for the team Major (40+) in the 2023/24 Istrinsky District Futsal Championship for Veteran Teams (40+).
+The same year he played 3 matches for the team Major (40+) in the 2023/24 Istrinsky District Futsal Cup for Veteran Teams (40+).

 International career

 He made his senior debut for Turkmenistan in 2010 FIFA World Cup qualification (AFC) match against Jordan on 23 March 2008.

+He played for the Turkmenistan Olympic team at the 2010 Asian Games in Guangzhou.

 Coaching career

+Maksim Belyh holds an AFC B coaching license.

 From 2017 to 2019, he worked as an assistant coach at FC Ahal.